 Expand external resources.
 It’s also an on-going process to strengthen a health center’s external referrals and CBO network to include a wide array of services that can help patients.

 Schedule time for RBN work.
 Designated time for resilience and trauma-informed care work makes a huge difference towards making progress on team goals.
 Trying to squeeze this work in during lunch breaks, after clinic hours, or on weekends isn’t giving it the due it deserves.

 Create a record of referrals for tracking and data gathering purposes.
 It’s important to quantify the volume of work that the pediatric care coordinator (PCC) is doing to help evaluate the program and its effectiveness and efficiency.
 Make it simple: the PCC is tasked with a lot of referrals and follow up for patients.
 Factor this outreach into the health center’s electronic health records.
 The IT department can help streamline this process, including providing “smart touch” forms that can calculate the amount of time a PCC spends with a patient.
 These notes help to keep all team members up to speed and measuring success is also critical in terms of securing funding and grants for these positions.

-The Bay Area Health Center is part of the Resilient Beginnings Network, a learning program that promotes trauma- and resilience-informed care so that 100,000 young children and their caregivers in the San Francisco Bay Area have the support they need to be well and thrive.
+The Bay Area Community Health Center is part of the Resilient Beginnings Network, a learning program that promotes trauma- and resilience-informed care so that 100,000 young children and their caregivers in the San Francisco Bay Area have the support they need to be well and thrive.
 The Resilient Beginnings Network is powered by the Center for Care Innovations, an Oakland-based nonprofit that fosters health equity and innovation in the health care safety net, and by Genentech Charitable Giving.